atc0005/check-cert/README.md

 is of limited value.
 If explicitly requested and SANs entries are not provided a configuration error is emitted and the plugin terminates.

-The Chain Order validation is is not applied by default; this validation check was not present in early releases of the plugin and enabling it by default would potentially be an unwelcome change.
+The `Chain Order` and `Root` validations are is not applied by default; these validation checks were not present in early releases of the plugin and enabling them by default would potentially be an unwelcome change.

 > [!NOTE]
 >
-> A future version *may* enable the `Chain Order` validation check by default.
+> A future version *may* enable the `Chain Order` and `Root` validation checks
-> You may opt out at any time by explicitly ignoring this validation type.
+> by default.
+You may opt out at any time by explicitly ignoring these
+> validation types.

 #### `lscert` CLI tool